yuya-okada527/practice-go/README.md

 ## Overview

-This repository is for practice of go.
+This repository is for practicing golang.